Raw Talk Podcast

 Our mission is to promote a research culture within the Faculty of Medicine and broader life science student community; to provide a guide for current graduate and prospective students wishing to enter academia, and to engage the public in medical science innovations and highlight the importance of discovery and translational research being conducted at the University of Toronto.
-Since our start in 2016, Raw Talk has been the foremost audio progam in the Faculty of Medicine at U of T. Currently in our fifth season, Raw Talk has released 100+ episodes and gained over 70,000 downloads from 100+ countries.
+Since our start in 2016, Raw Talk has been the foremost audio program in the Temerty Faculty of Medicine at U of T. Currently in our fifth season, Raw Talk has released 100+ episodes and gained over 70,000 downloads from 100+ countries.

 Who should connect with us?

 If you are passionate about science communication, want to make research more accessible to a broader audience, and are looking to work collaboratively with a diverse group of graduate students, join our team!
 For more information and episodes, visit our website or find us wherever you get your podcasts.